aendie/Pyalmanac-Py3/README.md

 * in 2100:&nbsp;&nbsp; 38.0 to 40.2 arcMINUTES GHA too high
 * in 2200:&nbsp;&nbsp; 90.1 to 94.1 arcMINUTES GHA too high

-The GHA discrepancy applies to the sun, moon, the First Point of Aries and all planets.
+The GHA discrepancy applies to the sun, moon, the First Point of Aries and to all planets.

 **Description**

 Pyalmanac is a Python 3 script that creates the daily pages of the Nautical Almanac.
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 Pyalmanac-Py3 was developed based on the original Pyalmanac by Enno Rodegerdts.
 Various improvements, enhancements and bugfixes (listed below) are implemented.
-Pyalmanac contains its own star database (similar to the database in PyEphem 3.7.6), however the accuracy was poor.
-It is updated with data from the Hipparcos Catalogue and the GHA/Dec data now matches a sample page from a Nautical Almanac exactly or at the most is within 0°0.1', which is very good.
+Pyalmanac contains its own star database (similar to the database in Ephem 3.7.6), however the accuracy was poor.
+It is updated with data from the Hipparcos Star Catalogue and the GHA/Dec star data now matches a sample page from a Nautical Almanac exactly or at the most is within 0°0.1', which is very good.

 NOTE: two scripts are included (both can be run): 'pyalmanac.py' and 'increments.py'
-NOTE: Pyalmanac contains its own star database - it does not use the version supplied with PyEphem, hence updating from 3.7.6 to 3.7.7 is harmless.
+NOTE: Pyalmanac contains its own star database - it does not use the version supplied with Ephem, hence updating from 3.7.6 to 3.7.7.1 is harmless.
 Star names are chosen to comply with Nautical Almanacs.
-NOTE: a Python 2.7 script with identical functionality can be found at: https://github.com/aendie/Pyalmanac-Py2
+NOTE: if still required, a Python 2.7 script with identical functionality can be found at: https://github.com/aendie/Pyalmanac-Py2
 NOTE: a [Skyfield](https://rhodesmill.org/skyfield/) version of Pyalmanac is available here: https://github.com/aendie/SFalmanac-Py3

 This fork of the original code, which can be found at https://github.com/rodegerdts/Pyalmanac, in general includes: